-You are expected to pay your University of Maryland University College tuition and fees at the time of registration.
-If your payment is not received by the end of the grace period, you may be penalized by being disenrolled from your courses or having your account balance transferred to the State Central Collection Unit.
-If you are delinquent with your tuition payment plan payments, you may be dropped from classes in the current term or future terms.
+You are expected to pay your University of Maryland University College balance by the payment due date.
+If payment is not received, you may be penalized by being disenrolled from your course(s) or having your account balance transferred to the State Central Collection Unit If you are delinquent with your tuition payment plan payments, you may be dropped from courses in the current term or future terms.

 Here's how you can avoid these and other penalties:

 - Stay informed!
-You can access your student account information 24 hours a day, seven days a week by logging into MyUMUC.
+You can access your student account information 24 hours a day, seven days a week by logging into the Student Account Center.
 Payments can be made online and we accept all major credit cards and e-checks.

 - Officially withdraw from a course if you are no longer interested in taking it.
 Please do not depend on the disenrollment process to withdraw you from a course.